onur-altintas/me/_research/2009-10-01-paper-title-number-1.md

 ---
 It has been suggested that maintaining low mean arterial pressure (MAP) in left ventricular assist device (LVAD) recipients is associated with a reduced risk of stroke/death.
 However, the provided recommendation for lower limit of the MAP range has not been established.
-In this work, we suggest that maintaining MAP less then 75 mmHg during long-term follow-up in LVAD recepients is associated with increased risk of stroke/death.
+In this work, we propose that maintaining MAP less than 75 mmHg during long-term follow-up in LVAD recepients is associated with increased risk of stroke/death.